-Each animal cage was assigned a number and labelled as "test article" or "negative control".
-Guinea pigs were housed separately and were identified by ear tags.
-Adult mice were ear-tagged but housed in groups according to test material and sex.
+Each animal cage was assigned a number and labeled with the appropriate test material information.
+Guinea pigs were housed separately and identified by ear tags.
+Adult mice were eartagged but housed in groups according to test material and sex.
 Suckling mice were not individually identified.
-Embryonated eggs were labelled individually in pencil.
+Embryonated hen's eggs were labeled individually in pencil.